 “Say It Loud – I’m Black and I’m Proud” by James Brown

-Long before the Black Lives Matter movement, there was a movement for Black Pride and Black Power.
+Long before the present-day Black Lives Matter movement, there was a movement for Black Pride and Black Power.
 I love the chorus of children who sing along with Brown on this song!

 “No Es Mi Presidente” by Taina Asili y La Banda Rebelde